 6. The learner is held back by a limited vocabulary range

 I think the number of words is irrelevant.
-What is relevant is that those who reach a plateau of learning when it concerns vocabulary tend to rely on lower level vocabulary.
+What is relevant is that those who reach a plateau of learning regarding vocabulary tend to rely on lower level lexis.
 Moreover, they fail to recognise the importance of collocation.

-The learner and English language teacher should both recognise that “knowing a word” involves a great deal more than the standard dictionary definition.
-For example, a word can have synonyms, associated chunks of language (collocations, idioms etc), different word forms, homophones, homonyms and be polysemic.
+Learners and teachers should both recognise that “knowing a word” involves a great deal more than the standard dictionary definition.
+For example, a word can have synonyms, associated chunks of language (collocations, idioms etc), different word forms, homophones, homonyms and also be polysemic.
 The list goes on.

 7. Connected speech, contractions and schwa are non-existent

-The English language teacher needs to recognise that failing to introduce aspects of connected speech to students will impede their fluency in the long run.
+English language teachers need to recognise that failing to introduce aspects of connected speech to students will impede their fluency in the long run.

-Secondly, many curriculum designers and teachers are fascinated with full forms (“I have” instead of “I’ve”).
+Moreover, many curriculum designers and teachers are fascinated with full forms (I have instead of I’ve).
 Using full forms is wholly unnatural in spoken English.

 Now it’s time to pay heed to the methods and mentality required to take your English to the next level.

 1. Sack the comfort zone and WRITE DOWN some realistic goals